If your tooth hurts, the pain usually comes from one of two sources.

 If your pain comes from inside, usually it is aggravated by cold, air, sweets, or heat.
 If any of these makes your tooth hurt worse, your tooth is irritated.
 Then it becomes important to know if you need to see your dentist.
 Let me help you with that decision.

 There are two general cases where you absolutely need your toothache treated.
-If, when the tooth is provoked, the toothache lingers for more than one or two seconds, the tooth almost certainly needs to be treated.
+If, when the tooth is provoked, the pain lingers for more than a few seconds, the tooth almost certainly needs to be treated.
 For example, let’s say your tooth is sensitive to cold.
 You drink cold water, and you get a sharp jab in your tooth.
 In that case, it may not need any treatment.
-But if that jab persists more than two seconds, see your dentist.
-You probably need a root canal treatment.
+But if that jab persists after the tooth warms up, you probably need a root canal treatment.

 Many people fear root canals.
 However, with recent technological advances, these appointments themselves are generally not painful, nor are they traumatic.
 There isn’t a lot of grinding as there is with a filling or a dental crown—most of the work is done with small hand instruments.
 Additionally, a tooth that is infected is often dead.
 And when the tooth is dead, it can even be done with no novocain.
 Root canal treatment often means the relief of toothache pain, and often that relief is immediate and dramatic.
 Extraction—taking a tooth out—is much more traumatic, from my experience as a dentist.

-Also, if the pain progresses to where your tooth hurts without any outside stimulus, that is the second situation that definitely indicates you need to see a dentist, and quickly.
+Also, if the pain progresses to where your tooth hurts without any outside stimulus, that is the second situation that definitely indicates you need a root canal treatment, and it would be smart to have that started sooner rather than later.
 But if the pain is only provoked by a stimulus, and then it is only transitory, even if it hurts quite bad, there is still a chance that it could get better on its own.